ngtr6788/ctk/README.md

     - [x] History with arrow keys
 - [x] Add input validation (e.g. random text length)
 - [ ] Save `ctk suggest` progress if things go wrong so users can go back and continue where they left off
+- [ ] Improve performance on filesystem search
 - [x] ~~Improve on `ctk start` password input~~
 - [ ] Ask other people for any contributions, ideas, feedback, etc.
 - [ ] Learn what a licence is and how to licence